 The original recipe calls for 1 part sparkling water or tonic, 2 parts Aperol and 2 parts Prosecco with lots of ice and a slice of orange.
 Naturally the Italian said that’s not right, because then it becomes much too watery.

 So we experimented a bit and came up with the perfect Aperol Spritz, which is 1 part Aperol and 2 parts Proseco, no Tonic and only 2 ice cubes with a slice of orange.

-What Ingredients are needed for an Italian Antipasto Cheese Board.
+What Ingredients are needed for this Charcuterie Board?

 - 4-5 different types of meat, for example, Salami – Naples, small sliced Salami, Mortadella, Prosciutto and Coppa (Lonza).

 - 3-4 different types of cheese such as Mozzarella, Parmesan, Bel Paese and a very soft spreadable cheese such as Taleggio.

 - A delicious simple Bruschetta is something everyone loves.

 - A couple of different types of Olives, simple black olives under oil and maybe a more spicier green olive under oil.